Xitric/BicepLearningPath/best-practices.md

 ## Tagging

+- Use a standard set of tags for all resources throughout a Bicep template:

+    - `environment`: One of `test`, `dev`, `stage`, or `prod`.
+    - `workload`: The name of the workload related to the resource, or `shared` if the resource is not limited to a single workload.

-- Use the standard set of tags for all resources throughout a Bicep template.
-These tags can be constructed in a variable for easy assignment across all resources.
+- Tags with values common to all resources in a template can be constructed in a variable for easy assignment across all resources.

-TODO: Decide on a tagging strategy, inspiration [here](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging).
+- Tags specific to each resource can be combined with the common tags using the `union()` bicep function.

 ## Resource definitions